HORNETJOE/Glossary-of-tech-terms/README.md

 * Increment
   * A piece of working software that adds to previously created Increments, where the sum of all Increments -as a whole - form a product.
+* Debugging
+ * debugging is when the creator of the program (or another programmer) will search for bugs (errors) in the application in order to seek them out and fix them or remove them.